DanielGlidewell/modular-monoliths-deep-dive/README.md

 I will update this readme with my notes as I proceed through the course.

+## May 15th, 2024
+Still working through creating the rest of the book endpoints.
+Sketched out the endpoints for deleting a book as well as the one for updating the price of a book.

+I decided to against the grain and made my price endpoint respond to PATCH requests instead of POST requests.
+Seemed appropriate.
+I can't see any reason not to keep it that way for now.

 ## April 29th, 2024
 ### Building the Web API
 Worked through creating the endpoints for finding a book by id and creating a new book.